bunsenmcdubbs/bunsenmcdubbs.github.io/_drafts/rc-mod-update.md

 tags: [beaglecar, beaglebone, rc car, servo, motor controller]
 ---

+_This is an update to a [previous post on my RC car modifications](rc-car.html)_

+With the servos, IMU, and GPS wired to the Beaglebone and ROS installed, it's time to put the pieces together!

 ### Servo-Gyro Test

-After [isntalling ROS](ros-on-beaglebone.html), I familiarized myself with the framework by writing some small tests.
+After [installing ROS](ros-on-beaglebone.html), I familiarized myself with the framework by writing some small tests.
 First I tried turning a servo using rotation, measured by a gyro.
 After several servo-abusing mistakes in my code, everything was up and running.
 There wasn't any lag in my initial testing